tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 It just seems that nobody is interested in building quality, fast, efficient, lasting, foundational stuff anymore.
 Even when efficient solutions have been known for ages, we still struggle with the same problems: package management, build systems, compilers, language design, IDEs.

 Build systems are inherently unreliable and periodically require full clean, even though all info for invalidation is there.
-Nothing stops us from making build process reliable, predictable and 100% reproducible.
+Nothing stops us from making build processes reliable, predictable and 100% reproducible.
 Just nobody thinks its important.
 NPM has stayed in “sometimes works” state for years.

 > [@przemyslawdabek](https://twitter.com/przemyslawdabek/status/940547268729606145): It seems to me that `rm -rf node_modules` is indispensable part of workflow when developing Node.js/JavaScript projects.